Eye witness: Ruth Andersson

 Early in the morning, Major M Hinnerson, the commander at Torslanda, came and later also the American consul in Göteborg.

-At dawn when it became bright, you could clearly see how the plane had made its way through the forest.
-It had come from the north and plowed through the forest, making a pathway of approximately a quarter of a mile long and 70-100 feet wide.
+At dawn when it became bright, they could clearly see how the plane had made its way through the forest.
+It had come from the north and plowed through the forest, making a pathway of approximately a quarter of a mile long and 65-100 feet wide.
 Even thick pines had been cut along the way.
-In the middle of the pathway you could find two of the engines, and the wreckage was spread over a big area.
+Two of the engines were laying in the middle of the pathway and other wreckage was spread over a big area.
 There were parachutes, tools, instruction manuals, personal belongings from the crew, a life boat, pound bills and a lot more.
 A creek that was flowing where the plane had touched down was green of oil from oil tanks that had been crushed.
-Even up in the trees there were parts of the plane, though there were no uniforms or other military equipment.
+Even up in the trees there were parts of the plane.
+There were no uniforms or other military equipment.

-At 7AM it was still burning, but by then it had started to rain, so there was no big risk that the fire would spread.
+At 7AM there were still fires in the area.
+By then it had started to rain so there was no big risk that the fire would spread.

-The last two from the crew were found later in the morning, charred with the remainder of the plane.
+The last two members of the crew were found later in the morning, charred inside the wreck.
 Doctor A Axelson declared that all of the six found airmen were dead.
-Oakley Ragland and two of the others had no burn wounds, so it is likely that these three were thrown out from the plane at the crash.
+Oakley Ragland and two of the others had no burn wounds, so it is likely that they were thrown out from the plane at the crash.
 All six had flight suits and life jackets on them.
 Their remains were taken to Sjövik during the morning.

 Many curious locals came during the following days to see what had happend.
-Many journalists also came.
+Also many journalists came.
 Carl had to clear things from his potato cellar so that it could be used as a darkroom to develop photos.

 It took some days before they started to remove the wreckage, but then it took just two days to get all the parts away.
 The biggest part that remained was a piece of the landing gear that had not been broken, which was difficult to get out of the forest.

 The plane went down at the worst place in the area.
-The crash site is high in the mountain, the highest in the neighborhood, 200 meters above Anten railway station and the lake not far away.
+The crash site is high up in the mountain, the highest point in the neighborhood, ~650 feet above Anten railway station and the lake not far away.
 Close by there are several places where the terrain is more suitable for a crash landing.

-But for Ruth and her relatives, they were lucky that it went down where it did.
+But for Ruth and her relatives, it was lucky that the plane went down where it did.
 If it had gone down some hundred yards more to the west, it would have crashed through their house.
 Even more lucky were Ingrid and Allan Bergström who lived on the farm Långås, straight ahead of the crash site.
 If the plane would have flown a little higher, it would have gone into their farm.
 In addition, Ingrid and Allan passed the crash site just half an hour before the accident.
-They had been at a religious meeting in Jutamossen and on their way home had walked on the path were the plane crashed.
+They had been at a religious meeting in Jutamossen and on their way home they walked on the path were the plane crashed.